Agoric/safe-modules/docs/index.md

 However, even though an application can be divided into small units of independent and reusable code, nothing was done to protect these modules from each other.
-Currently modules can interfere with other modules, either unintentionally (as in the case of accidental tampering) or intentionally, as in the case of malicious code.
+Currently modules can interfere with other modules, either accidentally (bugs), or intentionally (malicious code).
 In both cases, such interference limits the scale of systems we can compose reliably.
 We must find ways to use modules and compose them together, so that they can cooperate as we intend when things go well, but limit the damage when things go badly.

-The current design of the JavaScript language and module systems give rise to the following vulnerabilities that allow for destructive
-interference:

--   All these modules are typically loaded into one shared realm with one set of primordials, one global scope, and one global object, all of which are mutable.
-As mentioned above, this leads to accidental or intentional interference between modules.
-Fortunately, a widely recognized best practice is for libraries to avoid mutating the shared primordials.
+Even starting from a SES environment, if we naively incorporated existing JavaScript module systems as is, we would have the following
+vulnerabilities:

 -   Imports are authority bearing.
 A module not only gains read or write access to the global scope where it's imported, it gains the same ambient authority as the main program, meaning that it gains access to all available APIs with the same execution rights.

--   There is no clear contract between a module and the objects accessible via the global scope.
-Some modules can only work in a browser, others only in Node.js.

 -   The legacy linking system via global declarations and lookups is available and still sometimes used.
 There is no guarantee that all